norcams/docs-enduser/docs/troubleshoot.rst

 How to get into the GRUB boot menu:

 At the time of testing (2025-07-11), with the image ``GOLD Ubuntu 24.04 LTS``, you first get into the QEMU UEFI/BIOS boot menu.
 From there you can get into the GRUB menu.
-For both steps you need to press Escape at the right timing:
+For both steps you need to press Escape at the right time:

 First, in console view, press the "Send CtrlAltDelete" button to force a reboot.
 Then start hitting the Escape key repeatedly (just after restarting the instance and seeing that the text is unavailable in the console window, but before and just on time on the Tiano screen, and not any longer).
 Then you should be able to access the QEMU UEFI/BIOS menu, which should be the same independently of guest OS.
 There might be additional tricks to do here for regaining access, such as entering the EFI boot shell or other entries that are available from the boot menu.
 To continue to the GRUB menu, select continue.
 Then very shortly after, hit the Escape key one time.
 This should get you into the GRUB menu.
 From here you can do any of the three last methods in the above table.
 Edits here are temporary / do not persist across reboots.
-Note that if you don't have an english keyboard, you will probably have a hard time finding the keys consisting of ``=`` and ``/``, etc. For some tips regarding the Norwegian keyboard, see the relevant section below:
+Note that if you don't have an English keyboard, you will probably have a hard time finding the keys consisting of ``=`` and ``/``, etc. For some tips regarding the Norwegian keyboard, see the relevant section below:

 - Single User Mode